zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

        5. Else, if there is no MX record with matching owner name in the answer section, then add the name server (IP) to the *No MX RRset* set.
        6. Else do:
-          1. Extract the MX RRset from the response.
+          1. Extract the MX records from the response.
+          2. For each MX record down case the (mail) exchange (domain name).
+          2. For each MX record extract the RDATA as a text string of space separated preference (integer) and exchange, i.e. in the same format as MX RDATA is shown in presentation format.
+          2. Create a sorted list of the RDATA text strings where primary sort key is the preference (ascending order) and the secondary sort key is the exchange (ascending order).
-          2. Add the name server IP and the MX RRset to the *MX RRset* set.
+          3. Add the name server IP and the sorted list to the *MX RDATA Lists* set.

 6. If the set *No Response MX Query* is non-empty, then output *[Z09_NO_RESPONSE_MX_QUERY]* with the name server IP addresses from the set.